Szymdows/SzDOS/README.md

 SzDOS is a lightweight, DOS-like operating system built from scratch in Assembly.
 It is designed to replicate the simplicity and functionality of early DOS systems while exploring the fundamentals of low-level programming, bootloaders, and kernel design.

-Created by Szymdows, SzDOS is a personal project aimed at:
+-Created by Szymdows, SzDOS is a personal project aimed at:

-Recreating classic DOS-style commands and functionality.
+-Recreating classic DOS-style commands and functionality.

-Providing a learning platform for operating system development.
+-Providing a learning platform for operating system development.

-Showcasing how a minimal OS can be built to run on real hardware or emulators.
+-Showcasing how a minimal OS can be built to run on real hardware or emulators.